ksator/junos-automation-with-ansible/README.md

 The Junos devices we are using in this repository are in a lab which is only accessible from the Juniper Networks corporate network.
 The lab topology is described in the file [lab topology.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/lab%20topology.pdf)

-You can very easily reuse this automation content with your own Junos devices (Junos physical devices, Junos virtual devices, vagrant boxes running Junos): you would just need to build a similar topology and to adapt this content with your IP addresses, username and password.
+You can very easily re-use this automation content with your own Junos devices (Junos physical devices, Junos virtual devices, vagrant boxes running Junos): you would just need to build a similar topology and to adapt this content with your IP addresses, username and password.
 If you want to build a Junos topology using Vagrant boxes, you can refer to this repository: https://github.com/ksator/vagrant-junos

 ##### Branches:

-There are currently 2 branches into this repository:
+There are currently 2 branches in this repository:
 - **master** - This is the original one, and the active one.
 - **topology_independent** - This is a new one.
 The topology_independent branch allows to use a different network topology without changing the playbooks.
-The automation content into this branch is probably not always up to date/in sync with the master branch.
+The automation content in this branch is probably not always up to date/in sync with the master branch.

 Here's how the **topology_independent** branch works:

-There is a file [topology.yml] (https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml) into group_vars/all.
-This yaml file defines the topology. here's an example:
+There is a file [topology.yml] (https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml) in group_vars/all.
+This yaml file defines the topology.
+Here's an example:
 ```
 ---
 topo: